-Changes you have made in the network hierarchy are not saved automatically, until you click Save hierarchy.
+Changes you have made in the network hierarchy are not saved automatically, until you click this button.

 Note: You cannot leave the page if you have made changes to the hierarchy and haven’t saved them.
-However, you can revert them by clicking Reload hierarchy.
+However, you can revert them by clicking Revert changes.

-Clicking Reload hierarchy will revert all pending changes and reload the original network hierarchy.
+Reverts all pending changes and reloads the original network hierarchy.

 Import sales nodes from a .csv file